maddie480/SmallCelesteModCollection/README.md

 - Reverse Fancy Text ([Hebrew Translation](https://gamebanana.com/mods/391870)) - a mod that modifies dialogue text and memorial text to be revealed from right to left (kind of)
 - [Safe Respawn Crumble](https://gamebanana.com/mods/53746) - a helper containing a single entity (Safe Respawn Crumble) extracted from Spring Collab
 - Seeker CH6 Cutscene - a cutscene triggered with an event trigger with event = `seekerinthedark_ch6_ending`, that looks like the "level up" cutscene at the end of chapter 6, except Badeline vanishes instead of giving Madeline a second dash
-- Shirb Sleep Teleport - exposes a small `SleepTeleportTo` that allows teleporting with Lua Cutscenes with the "wake up" animation (which was useful back when Lua Cutscenes didn't support enums that well :sweat_smile:)
+- Shirb Sleep Teleport - exposes a small `SleepTeleportTo` method, that allows teleporting with Lua Cutscenes with the "wake up" animation (which was useful back when Lua Cutscenes didn't support enums that well :sweat_smile:)
+- Wolfy One Dash Hair Color Mod ([Fox Mod](https://gamebanana.com/mods/320696)) - yet another mod that changes Madeline's hair colors (this time, only the 1-dash hair color)